seL4/microkit/docs/manual.md

 The `domain` element has the following attributes:

 * `name`: Name of the domain.
-* `length`: Length of time the domain will run each time it is active, in milliseconds.
+* `length`: Length of time the domain will run each time it is active, in milliseconds on Aarch64 and Riscv64.
+On x86 this length is currently defined in ticks as we don't have a static definition of the timer frequency.

 The `name` attribute of each `domain` element can be referenced in the `domain` attribute of a `protection_domain` element.